 W499 Senior Colloquium in Women's Studies (1 cr.)
-This is a culminating interdisciplinary course for advanced students who are prepared to present the results of an original major research effort on a topic in Women's Studies.
-Participants will be expected to read and evaluate the presentation of other students and participating faculty.
-Permission of instructor required.
+P: permission of instructor.
+This is a culminating interdisciplinary course for advanced students who are prepared to present the results of an original major research effort on a topic in women's studies.
+Participants will be expected to read and evaluate the presentations of other students and participating faculty.